da-cali/linux-x1-tablet/README.md

   ```
   patch --verbose < x1_dsdt.patch
   ```
 7. If (Once?) the patch is rejected, look at x1_dsdt.patch and notice the lines that begin with "-".
 These lines of code should be removed from your dsdt.dsl (and replaced with another one in the case of the DefinitionBlock line).
-Open your dsdt.dsl and A) make sure that the hex number at the end of the first non-commented line (DefinitionBlock...) is "0x00000001"; and B) delete the "One" lines if necessary.
+Open your dsdt.dsl and a) make sure that the hex number at the end of the first non-commented line (DefinitionBlock...) is "0x00000001"; and b) delete the "One" lines if necessary.
 Save the changes.
 8. Recompile your patched version of the .dsl source:
   ```
   iasl -ve -tc dsdt.dsl